KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:280`

 **Description**:
-The `bulk_lead_source_assign` method is likely designed to assign or update the source information for multiple leads at once within the EeazyCRM system, streamlining the process of categorizing leads based on their origin or source.
+The `bulk_lead_source_assign` method is likely used to assign a source to multiple leads at once in the EeazyCRM system.
+It is unclear who calls this method without additional context.

 ---